hoodie/hannibal/README.md

 > see [simple.rs](examples/simple.rs)

+A `Sender` is a kind of `Arc` that allows you to send messages to an actor without knowing its concrete type.
+A `Caller` allows you to send messages to an actor and receive a response.

+Both of them have weak equivalents too.

 ### Handling Streams

 Often you need to handle streams of messages, e.g. from a TCP connections or websockets.
+Actors can be spawned "on a stream".
+This way their lifecycle is tied to the stream's lifecycle.

 ```rust
 #[derive(Default, Actor)]